AlbyDR/GCoS/README.md

-# URBAN ET
+# Green Cooling Services
-Modelling and mapping evapotranspiration in urban environments
+Simulating and mapping Green Cooling Services in urban environments

-This page aims to share R codes to model urban ET using the Soil-Canopy-Observation of Photosynthesis and Energy fluxes (SCOPE).
-A case study using open-access data for Berlin is used throghout the repository.
+This page aims to share R codes to simulate Evapotranspirative Cooling Service and Radiative Cooling Service based on urban ET and skin surface temperature using the Soil-Canopy-Observation of Photosynthesis and Energy fluxes (SCOPE).
+A case study using open-access data for different European cities is used throughout the repository.
 SCOPE code is originally in MATLAB, but it will be run through the R package rSCOPE (see more at https://github.com/AlbyDR/rSCOPE).

 ### **The codes are divided into:**